spotinst/help/src/docs/ocean-spark/configure-spark-apps/access-your-data.md

 Spark pods running in Kubernetes inherit the permissions of the nodes they run on.
 So a simple solution is to grant the Kubernetes nodes access to your data.

-### Your data is in the same AWS account as the Ocean Spark cluster
+### AWS: Your data is in the same AWS account as the Ocean Spark cluster

 To allow the Kubernetes nodes and Spark pods to access your S3 buckets, complete the following steps: